Since 1986, VEP has helped thousands of Chester County’s most vulnerable newcomers learn English and achieve U.S. citizenship.

 In its first years, the program saw modest beginnings and served fewer than a dozen students in the basement of the church.
 As the program continued to grow, a larger grant was awarded and VEP was able to hire its first paid director – Virginia Schoenfeld, to administer the program.
 Mrs. Schoenfeld’s successors include Carol Klauss, Linda Grosse, and our current Executive Director Ms. Terri Potrako.

-Today, the Volunteer English Program serves over 200 adult students per year who come from 42 different countries.
+Today, the Volunteer English Program close to 300 adult students per year who come from 42 different countries.
 VEP depends on approximately 300 passionate and dedicated volunteers who deliver free English language instruction and lessons on U.S. culture and customs.
 VEP is governed by a Board of Directors who work pro bono – some of whom have been or still are tutors.

 Finally, the seed of passion for helping others that was planted by Ms. Hamilton and her peers continues to be a prolific presence throughout Chester County even today.